mbahmedia/mbahmedia.github.io/README.md

-# mbahmedia.github.io
+# Parazurg
-This repo is static file of Mbah Media.
+This repo is static file of Parazurg.